-"Dean93" is a publication titled "Spline-Based Approach for Averaging Three-Dimensional Curves and Surfaces," published June 1993 in the Mathematical Methods in Medical Imaging II, SPIE Vol. 2035, ("Dean93" (EX-1035)).
-David Dean is a co-author.
+"Dean93" is a publication titled "Spline-Based Approach for Averaging Three-Dimensional Curves and Surfaces," published in June 1993 in the Mathematical Methods in Medical Imaging II, SPIE Vol. 2035, ("Dean93" (EX-1035)).
+David Dean, an inventor of the '302 patent, is a co-author.
 Dean93 is a printed publication that was publically accessible beginning in August 1993.
 EX-1031.
 "Dean98" is a publication titled "Average African American Three-Dimensional Computed Tomography Skull Images: The Potential Clinical Importance of Ethnicity and Sex," published in July, 1998 in The Journal of Craniofacial Surgery, Vol. 9, No. 4 ("Dean98" (EX-1009)).
 David Dean is the lead author.
 Dean98 is a printed publication that was publically accessible beginning in July 1998.
 EX-1031.

-All of Eufinger, Dean93 and Dean98 are prior art under at least § 102(b), and were not applied by the Examiner during '920 patent prosecution.
+All of Eufinger, Dean93 and Dean98 are prior art under at least § 102(b), and were cited but not applied by the Examiner during the '302 patent prosecution.

-V. BACKGROUND OF THE '920 PATENT
+V. BACKGROUND OF THE '302 PATENT

-The Challenged Claims are directed to a computer-implemented technique for determining the 3D shape of an implant.
-EX-1001 35:46-36:8.
+The '302 patent claims are directed to a computer-implemented technique for determining the 3D shape of an implant.
+EX-1001 45:5-46:45.
 At a high level - which is the level at which the technique is claimed - the claimed method generally corresponds to the black box flowchart of FIG. 2:

-Steps A and B (image acquisition) - 3D image data of a defective and a nondefective portion of a patient's tissue is obtained;
+Steps A and B (image acquisition) - 3D image data corresponding to a defective and a non-defective portion of a patient's tissue is obtained;